anton-dergunov/anton-dergunov.github.io/_posts/2024-07-15-maximal-marginal-relevance.md

 | 0.6938719153404236 | Top Photography Spots in London            |
 | 0.6879022121429443 | Exploring London's Cultural Scene          |

-All of these retrieved articles are quite relevant to `London`, but we can see that we have retrieved potentially duplicate documents:
+These articles are relevant to London, but some are duplicates:
 - "Family-Friendly Activities in London" and "Family-Friendly Events in London"
 - "Best Photo Spots in London" and "Top Photography Spots in London"

-There are many situations when we would like to retrieve both relevant and diverse documents.

-One specific example is when we are using [Retrieval-Augmented Generation](https://www.promptingguide.ai/techniques/rag) (RAG) [3] in LLMs.
-Since we have limited context window, we would like to select text snippets that are relevant, but are not duplicate of each other.
-The [LangChain](https://www.langchain.com/) framework for LLM applications supports RAG, and for selecting relevant text snippets it also provides the [Maximal Marginal Relevance](https://aclanthology.org/X98-1025/) (MMR) technique [1, 2, 4, 5].
+In many cases, retrieving both relevant and diverse documents is essential.
+For instance, when using [Retrieval-Augmented Generation](https://www.promptingguide.ai/techniques/rag) (RAG) in LLMs, the context window is limited, so we prefer selecting text snippets that are relevant but not duplicates.
+The [LangChain](https://www.langchain.com/) framework supports RAG and provides the [Maximal Marginal Relevance](https://aclanthology.org/X98-1025/) (MMR) technique [1, 2, 4, 5].

 A document has **high marginal relevance** if it is both *relevant* to the query and contains *minimal similarity to previously selected documents*. **MMR** is defined as: